jlweb58/angular-jogging/README.md

 - (FIXED) On editing a run the shoes are not saved - seems to be due to a CORS problem on loading the shoes while editing.
    -- needed to select on shoes.id, not shoes
 - (FIXED) If a run doesn't already have shoes it can't be edited (the selectedShoe ref is null)
-- On Change Password, if the original password is wrong there is no error message
-- On Change Password it allows non-matching new passwords.

 ## TODOS
 - Construct a better date picker for the chart range picker (especially for yearly) (probably must be manually implemented)
-- Implement change password as a page, not a dialog
 - Implement a calendar view like Garmin Connect (should replace Query Runs)
 - Come up with a replacement for Chart This
 - Implement Find Runs